oracle-livelabs/cloud-database-services/database-cloud-services-automate-stack-deployments/review-ocw-env/review-ocw-env.md

    ![SGD login](./images/sgd-login.png " ")

-   Enter your assigned Secured Global Desktop **username** and **Password** for your login
+   Enter your assigned Secured Global Desktop **username** and **Password** for your login.

 5. Launch the SGD Linux Desktop

    ![SGD linux Desktop](./images/sgd-linux-desktop.png " ")

-6. Open terminal and type the following command
+6. Open the terminal and type the following command.

    ![ssh to database client](./images/ssh-app-tool.png " ")